 Surprisingly some kids feel a sense of relief when they discover they will be going to one of their safety schools.
 Safety, especially to a child, is not always a bad thing, and often times a welcomed surprise.

-Dr. Martin Klein Is a clinical psychologist who practices in Westport CT.
+Dr. Martin Klein Is a clinical psychologist who practices in Fairfield, Westport and Stamford CT.
+During these stressful times, he is currently offering video conferencing to all students and families across the state of Connecticut.
 He specializes in working with high school students who struggle with issues of anxiety, stress, depression, low self-esteem and addictions.
 He works closely with students and their families who are going through the college application process.